Truck Accident Liability Vs Car Accident Liability: Which Is Better For You?

 In some cases, the truck driver’s employer may also be held liable for a truck accident.
 Employers can be held liable if they were negligent in their hiring, training, or supervision of the driver.
 For example, if a truck driver was driving under the influence of drugs or alcohol, the employer may be held liable for any resulting damages.

-Read More: Truck Accident Prevention Vs Car Accident Prevention: What You Need To Know Before Buying
+Read More: Pickup Truck Vs Car Accident: What You Need To Know Before Buying

 In addition, the truck manufacturer and the manufacturer of any defective parts on the truck may also be held liable for a truck accident.
 If a part on the truck was defective and caused the accident, the manufacturer may be held liable for any resulting damages.